Visit. Explore. Enjoy Minehead.

-Theres also lots of exciting and interesting places to visit around Minehead.
-Rooms & SuitesFood & DrinkMinehead is the gateway to Exmoor which was the first of Britain’s National Parks to gain the Dark Skies reserve status
+Theres lots of exciting and interesting places to visit in Minehead.
+Rooms & SuitesFood & DrinkMinehead is the gateway to Exmoor which was the first of Britain’s National Parks to gain the Dark Skies reserve status.

 There are several attractions easily accessible from the pub, The West Somerset Railway is within walking distance as is the Minehead Golf Course which is located at the opposite end of the beach front.
 You can walk up onto North hill on a path located just along from us at the harbour.